Codenator81/ng2do-mean-app/README.md

 #### ToDo Integrate Universal for preloading

+## Currently Universal not work on SystemJs but on Webpack

 Will update README on request via GitHub issue
 If you give me star I will be more happy to do work :)